Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Event Reconstruction and Pre-selection

 Events containing at least four muons with kinematics consistent with $Z(Z^*/\gamma^*)\rightarrow 4\mu$ production are then selected as follows.
 The four leading \pT-ordered muons are required to pass the \pT thresholds of 20, 15, 8, and 3~GeV, respectively.
 If a muon is selected as a non-combined muon, its \pT must be greater than 15 GeV.
 Any di-muon pair in the event must have an invariant mass $m_{\mu\mu}$ greater than 4 GeV and an angular separation $\Delta R$ larger than 0.2.
 To search for the $Z'\rightarrow \mu^+\mu^-$ signature, two muon pairs are selected based on their invariant mass values.
 The first pair (referred to as $Z_1$) is selected from all the possible $\mu^+\mu^-$ pairs to have the smallest mass difference between the $Z_1$ mass and the $Z$ mass, $|m_Z - m_{Z_1}|$.
 The second $\mu^+\mu^-$ pair is selected from the remaining muons that has the highest invariant mass (referred to as $Z_2$).
 The correct signal di-muon pairing fraction varies with the \Zp mass, where the selected di-muon pair that forms $m_{Z1}$ or $m_{Z2}$ originates from the \Zp.
 For example, for $m_{Z'}$ = 5, 42, 63, 72, and 81 GeV, the correct di-muon pairing fractions are about 78\%, 50\%, 88\%, 82\%, and 90\%, respectively.
 Finally, the selected four muons must have an invariant mass in a range of 80 to 180 GeV, but excluding the Higgs boson resonance mass region of 110 to 130 GeV.
+Including the 4$\mu$ events in the 4$\mu$ mass region between 130 to \SI{180}{\GeV} improves the $Z'$ signal detection efficiency for its mass greater than 60 \GeV.

 The $Z'$ signal efficiency at various stages of the event selection is shown in Table~\ref{tab:cutgflow} for five representative mass points.
 The event selection efficiencies vary significantly depending on the $Z'$ mass.
 At generator level, an MC filter is applied, which requires at least four muons with $p_T > 2$~GeV and $|\eta| < $ 3.0.
 The MC filter efficiencies of these representative $Z'$ signal samples are listed in the table as well.